 Sometimes medication doesn’t need to be a factor for a blep to occur.
 If a cat, particularly an older cat, has lost teeth or had teeth extracted, the tongue can sometimes slip out simply because there’s nothing left to contain it within the mouth.

 This is especially true if a cat is missing one or more teeth from its lower jaw.
 These teeth, particularly the canines, help keep the tongue contained, and their absence can allow the tongue to flop out.

-With this in mind, if you’re aware that your cat has dental problems and you catch it blepping regularly, it’s not a bad idea to take it in for a vet visit to make sure whatever’s happening isn’t causing it pain.
+With this in mind, if you know that your cat has dental problems and you catch it blepping regularly, it’s not a bad idea to take it in for a vet visit to ensure whatever’s happening isn’t causing it pain.
 Cats are highly adept at masking signs of pain or illness, so sometimes behavioral changes are a pet owner’s only cue that something is amiss with their cat.

 More often than not, though, the blep is a harmless occurrence.
 It’s sometimes even a breed-specific occurrence.
-Flat-faced cats are uniquely prone to blepping, because their shallow mouths mean there’s less space for them to contain their tongues.
+Flat-faced cats are uniquely prone to blepping because their shallow mouths mean they have less space to contain their tongues.

 Likewise, if your cat happens to have a long tongue, it might hang out even if it has a mouth with average dimensions.

 Other tongue-related hazards can lead to blepping, too.
 We all know cats’ tongues are rough and sandpapery due to being covered in papillae: tiny barbs that assist them in grooming themselves.
 Sometimes these barbs can be a little too effective at their job.